spring-recipes/oreilly-live-training/README.md

   - Explore the pom.xml
 - Add Actuator to an existing project
   - Start the application
     - What endpoints are available (not many)
     - Add properties
-  - Show key endpoints
-    - Show info endpoint
+  - Show Info Endpoint
     - Add custom info
     - Enable custom info endpoints
   - Add REST controller show mappings and beans endpoints
+  - Tour of Endpoints
   - Create your own endpoint
     - Random Endpoint

+### Observability

+Add Observability to the Sessionz application to monitor HTTP calls to the API.

 ### Gateway

 The Gateway example will be a separate service that will proxy requests to a public API.

-### Circuit Breaker

-Call a public API to load posts and introduce some latency to simulate a slow response.

-### Observability

-Add Observability to the Sessionz application to monitor HTTP calls to the API.

 ## Security